jjo/promql-cli/README.md

 ## Notes
 - Input files must be in Prometheus text exposition format.
-- The REPL supports tab-completion and keeps history in `/tmp/.promql-cli_history`.
+- The REPL supports tab-completion and keeps history in `~/.promql-cli_history`.
+Set `PROMQL_CLI_HISTORY` to override.
+- History navigation is prefix-aware: typing `rate` and pressing `↑` only shows history entries starting with `rate`.

 ### Autocompletion features